-The Oslo Medical Corpus is currently under construction at the Centre for Healthcare Education (SHE), Faculty of Medicine, University of Oslo.
-It is a large suite of electronic corpora of medical and medical-related texts, accompanied by an open access software interface and visualization tools to support research in the fields of healthcare and medical humanities.
+The Oslo Medical Corpus is housed at the Centre for Healthcare Education (SHE), Faculty of Medicine, University of Oslo.
+OMC is a large suite of electronic corpora of health and health-related texts, accompanied by an open access software interface and visualization tools to support research in the fields of healthcare and medical humanities.

 OMC is designed to feature various discourses on global and public health, both mainstream and non-mainstream, allowing scholars to conduct studies on official as well as grassroots discourses.
 It also features both official, mainstream as well as contestatory discourses on sustainability and the sustainable development goals, in which health features prominently.
 An overview of the typical sources from which we draw material for the corpus is available here.
-The following topic areas are prioritised for coverage: Pandemics/Epidemics; Health & Environmental Sustainability; Reproductive Rights; and Health Professional Education.
+The following topic areas are prioritised for coverage: Pandemics/Epidemics; Health & Environmental Sustainability; Sexual and Reproductive Health Rights; and Adolescent and Young People’s Health.

 The Oslo Medical Corpus is a partnership between the Centre for Sustainable Healthcare Education (SHE) and the Genealogies of Knowledge Research Network.
 As in the GoK project, the focus of research involving OMC is on the evolution and contestation of concepts, here in the field of healthcare specifically.